Sanjay Seth (Jharkhand politician): Positions held

 Sanjay Seth has held a range of positions throughout his career.
 In June 2024, he was elected to the 18th Lok Sabha and currently serves as the Union Minister of State in the Ministry of Defence since June 2024.
 He has been a Member of the Committee on Subordinate Legislation since October 9, 2019, and a Member of the Standing Committee on Communications and Information Technology since September 13, 2019.
 Additionally, since July 31, 2019, he has served as a Member of the Committee on Welfare of Other Backward Classes.

 Previously, Sanjay Seth was elected to the 17th Lok Sabha in May 2019.
 He also held the position of Chairman of the Jharkhand State Khadi and Village Industries Board from 2016 to 2019.
 His early career involved significant involvement in banking and industry, having served as a Member of the Local Board of the State Bank of India for two terms from 1999 to 2005, and as President of the Federation of Jharkhand Chamber of Commerce and Industries in 1999-2000.

+Personal life

+He was born into a Punjabi family and completed his education from Ranchi University.
+He later married Neeta Seth and has one son, Aishwar Seth who is married to Gargi Malkani, a renowned dancer, and a daughter Dipti Seth.